-If you live an extremely high-stress life, fueled by very necessary gallons of coffee, lattes, and espresso, you are a prime candidate for adrenal fatigue.
-Adrenal fatigue has become so widespread in our fast-paced, technologically-intimidating world, it now sports its own acronym, AF.
+If you live an extremely high-stress life, fueled by tons of coffee, lattes, and espresso, you are a prime candidate for adrenal fatigue.
+In our fast-paced, technologically-intimidating world, it’s no wonder that adrenal fatigue has become so widespread.

-Adrenal fatigue is a disorder caused by the exhaustion of our adrenaline-supplying adrenal glands.
-See, our body interprets stress as danger and starts flooding our body with adrenaline for fight or flight situations, until we completely deplete our adrenal stores.
+Adrenal fatigue (also known as adrenal insufficiency) is a disorder caused by the exhaustion of our adrenaline-supplying adrenal glands.
+Our body interprets stress as danger and starts flooding our body with adrenaline for fight or flight situations until we completely deplete our adrenal stores.

-- Feeling unusually fatigued all the time, often described as “my bones feel like lead.” (the hallmark of adrenal fatigue)
+- Low energy levels- feeling unusually fatigued all the time, often described as “my bones feel like lead.” (the hallmark of adrenal fatigue)

-- An increasing inability/lack of desire to get out of bed .. . feelings of dread of rising in the mornings (this is a big one)
+- An increasing inability/lack of desire to get out of bed and feelings of dread of rising in the mornings (this is a big one)

 - Great dizziness when standing up after sitting